Accelerator For Engineering Transfer Students

-Meet fellow incoming and returning eTransfer students as we meet in-person for the first time since the pandemic (hopefully).
+Meet fellow incoming and returning eTransfer students as we meet in-person for the first time.
 We’ll share important quarter 1 information, introduce you to people and groups you want to connect with, and kick-off the new year!

 Welcome Week (week 0) Drop in Advising at the Engineering Transfer Center

-The ETC Staff will be available for drop-ins (in-person or virtual) on Thursday and Friday of 0 week to ask questions.
+Our staff will be available on Thursday & Friday of week 0 to answer any questions.
+Come on by!

 Week 3 | Transfer Pride Week